youssef-xx/monero-for-merchants/README.md

 * [ ] Move larger earnings to a cold wallet
 * [ ] Save this guide for later (security tips & advanced tools)

-This checklist will appear again at the end for quick reference.
 Monero (XMR) is a digital cash system built for privacy, security, and true financial independence.
-Unlike most cryptocurrencies, Monero payments are private by default, extremely low-fee, and ideal for real-world commerce.
+Unlike most cryptocurrencies, Monero payments are private by default, extremely low‑fee, and ideal for real‑world commerce.

 ### **Why merchants use Monero:**